deathworlders/online/content/books/deathworlders/chapter-16-firebird.md

 They laid their hands on the table.

-"Okay, that's two pair threes and nines for the Englishman, and...
-Three Queens for Togo-san.
+"Okay, that's two pair threes and nines for the Englishman, and...Three Queens for Togo-san.
 Sorry, Cavendish."

 "Bollocks!"